-Alliance for Global Water Adaptation / Deltares / Deutsche Gesellschaft für Internationale Zusammenarbeit / Dutch Ministry of Foreign Affairs / Ministerie van Infrastructuur en Waterstaat / The World Bank Group / United Nations Economic Commission for Europe / United Nations Office for Disaster Risk Reduction
+Alliance for Global Water Adaptation / Deltares / Deutsche Gesellschaft für Internationale Zusammenarbeit / Federal Ministry for Economic Cooperation and Development, Germany / International Union for Conservation of Nature / Ministerie van Infrastructuur en Waterstaat / The World Bank Group / UNESCO International Hydrological Programme / United Nations Economic Commission for Europe

 Don’t Waste Good Catastrophes: Aligning DRR, Water, and Climate Agendas

-In 2017 alone nearly 100 million people were directly affected by natural disasters, 78% of which were the result of floods, storms or drought.
-While water is often the instrument of disaster, it is also a key to resilience in the face of climate change and essential to sustainable development, peace, security, and economic wellbeing.
+In 2017 nearly 100 million people were directly affected by natural disasters, 78% of which resulted from floods, storms, or drought.
+While water is often the instrument of disaster, it is also a key to resilience in the face of climate change and essential to sustainable development, peace, security, and economic well-being.
 At World Water Week 2018, we featured practitioners working in diverse geographies and across a range of sectors and scales to improve community climate change adaptation and DRR.
-Practitioners understand adapting to increased climate variability means managing new and shifting natural hazard risks, and they are seeking solutions that address both.
-They emphasized that DRR pathways need to promote resilience that emphasizes self-reliance.
-At the global policy level, the UNFCCC’s Adaptation Committee recently released a technical paper on linking climate adaptation and DRR, alongside a new 3-year workplan that includes activities around improving these connections.
+Practitioners understand adapting to increased climate variability means managing new and shifting natural hazard risks and seeking solutions at the local, national and transboundary levels.
+They emphasized that DRR pathways need to promote resilience that underscores self-reliance.
+At the global policy level, the UNFCCC’s Adaptation Committee recently released a technical paper linking climate adaptation and DRR, alongside a new 3-year workplan that includes activities around improving these connections.
 UNISDR has long recognized that climate change is a key driver of disaster.
 What remains less evident are mechanisms to link these policy communities.
-This interactive session will demonstrate innovative ways that water can serve as an effective, necessary bridge between the two, aligning policy and practice at all levels.
+This interactive session will demonstrate innovative ways that water can serve as an effective, necessary bridge between the two by aligning policy and practice at all levels.